 Target 155 is a voluntary water efficiency program that encourages metropolitan Melbourne households to use water efficiently, aiming for 155 litres per person per day.

 Melburnians have adopted a great culture of saving water – we’re using 22 per cent less than ten years ago - but as Melbourne’s population continues to grow and dry conditions continue to impact our water storages, it’s important we continue to use water responsibly.
 Small changes today will help secure water supplies for current and future generations of Victorians.
-Residential water use across Melbourne is currently 169 litres per person each day.
+Residential water use across Melbourne was 161 litres per person per day in 2016/17.

-With some simple and easy behaviour changes we can all reach Target 155 – it’s the equivalent of everyone using one less bucket of water every day.
+With some simple and easy behaviour changes we can all reach Target 155 – it’s the equivalent of everyone using half a bucket less every day.

 Working towards Target 155